 During Advent, we wait for the Christ who came into the world for all of us.
 But if we’re not careful, we lose sight of the fact that Immanuel — God with us — came into the world as an outcast to be present in a special way to those who have been rejected and forgotten.
 To those for whom there is no room.

-So, as we progress through Advent, count your blessings and celebrate the joys of the season.
+So, as we move through Advent, count your blessings and celebrate the joys of the season.
 But in your thoughts and actions, your words and opinions, bring Advent hope into the world by standing in solidarity with Christ and the people for whom there is no room.